HumanCompatibleAI/imitation/README.md

 See [examples/quickstart.py](examples/quickstart.py) for an example script that loads CartPole-v1 demonstrations and trains BC, GAIL, and AIRL models on that data.

-BC, GAIL, and AIRL also accept as `expert_data` any Pytorch-style DataLoader that iterates over dictionaries containing observations, actions, and next\_observations.

 ### Density reward baseline